Barambah Homestead

 Barambah Homestead is a heritage-listed homestead at Goomeri Road, Barambah, Gympie Region, Queensland, Australia.
-It was designed by Frederic Herbert Faircloth and built from 1843 to 1880s circa.
+It was designed by Frederic Herbert Faircloth and completed in 1906 by William (Bill) Clarry formerly of Bundaberg.
 It was added to the Queensland Heritage Register on 21 August 1992.

 Heritage listing

 Barambah Homestead was listed on the Queensland Heritage Register on 21 August 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.